Non-parametric estimators of scaled cash flows: Comparative simulation study

 The setup of the simulation study is adopted from~\cite{Bathke2024}, the emphasize being on simplicity rather than authenticity.
 We consider a multi-state model with six states as in Figure~\ref{fig:state_space}, which allows for the modeling of the free policy as well as the surrender option.
 In this specific example, the jump process can at most be semi-Markov.

 The insured has age $40$ years at contract inception.
 The contractual payments consist of an initial premium of $100,000$ monetary units, an annual premium rate while alive of $10,000$ monetary units until retirement at age $65$ years, and an annual benefit rate while alive from onset of retirement.
 Policyholder options are typically not explicitly included on the technical basis; this is achieved by determining the surrender payments and the free policy factor $t \mapsto \rho(t)$ such that there is no change in technical reserve upon exercise of the option.
-In particular, the technical reserve may be calculated in a survival model, and only a technical mortality rate and technical interest rate needs to be specified.
+In particular, the technical reserve may be calculated in a survival model, and only a technical mortality rate and technical interest rate needs to be specified. {In practice, these rates are set prudently as part of the contract design and therefore not directly subject to statistical estimation{; in this simulation study, their only role is to determine the scaling factor}.
 We suppose that the technical mortality rate is

-and that the technical interest rate is zero.
+{which corresponds to the Danish G82 mortality table for females,} and that the technical interest rate is zero.
 Finally, we assume that the annual benefit rate has been determined to maintain actuarial equivalence under this technical basis.
 All in all, we then get

 where $V^\star$ is the technical reserve, and $V^{\star,+}$ is the technical reserve of benefits solely.
 The resulting scaled payment stream reads

 The one-dimensional representation of the corresponding expected accumulated cash flow reads